** GPS is not turned on by default. You have to turn it on when you need it, i.e., when using My Location (center) and when recording a track.

 You have the option to load existing saved trips including their waypoint and tracks data; again, to verify, click on the Layers Icon

-** Loading existing trips will also give you the option to Delete a Trip.
+** Loading existing trips will also give you the option to Delete a Trip after you make a selection.

 3 - List Tracks/ Waypoints in trip: Trip Name